1. Radio Bar ME Hotel

-2. For breakfast and/or pudding a great pancake place is at The Riding House Cafe; scrumptious blueberry and maple syrup pancake – there’s a pancake dish for everyone depending on whether you’re a sweet or savory fan.
+For breakfast and/or pudding, stop by the perfect pancake place at The Riding House Cafe; devour a scrumptious blueberry and maple syrup pancake – there’s a pancake dish for everyone depending on whether you’re a sweet or savory fan.

 And now for one of the best quirky cocktail places whereby your drink will be accompanied with freshly cooked nibbles – Purl.
 Each cocktail comes with a complimentary appetiser of which the Old Fashioned came with a smoked mustache.
 Very cool!

 Set in a cave with candle lighting, this is the perfect place to go in the evening or on a typical English muggy day…